LostByteSoft/Bash-Sha-256-Verification/readme.md

 -create_sha256_folder_V1.sh

 	NEED to put in the folder you want create for a specified folder all *.sha256 file.
+	Will create a new file for EACH file to hash.

 -create_sha256_folder_V2.sh

 	Create for a specified folder you selected all *.sha256 file.
+Will create a new file for EACH file to hash.

+-create_sha256_folder_V3.sh

+	Create for a specified folder you selected all *.sha256 file.
+Will create ONLY ONE file for EACH file to hash.

 FREE Linux Bash software by LostByteSoft